uqbar-project/wollok/README.md

 * A clean syntax avoiding unnecessary symbols (java) while keeping it simple and even familiar for those who already have some experience in programming)
 * Interpreted: means that the code is being evaluated as it's being read.

+Check out our [Language Reference](https://github.com/uqbar-project/wollok/wiki/LanguageReference) for a concrete idea of the syntax

 ## How is the Environment ? ##

 * Completely integrated with Eclipse.